iLCSoft/LCIO/doc/parallel_sio.md

     - input: a raw buffer (char*)
     - output: a record object (LCEvent, LCRunHeader, ...)

+The same applies for writing.
 In the current version of SIO, these 3 steps are done using the `sio::stream::read_next_record()` method, all in one step.

 The idea of a parallel version of SIO would be to decoupled these steps with independent data structures (handlers) and functions.
 The user can then decide how to call them, either sequentially or in different threads.
-The first step has to remain the only sequential call since performing system calls in parallel might be inefficient and potentially not thread safe.
+The actual reading (writing) operation from (to) file can **possibly** done using a mutex to enforce thread-safety.

-## Use cases
+## Example use cases

+### Record reading/writing: sequential, deferred, async modes

 With the current version, reading a record from a file is performed in this way: